chanwit/jit/README.md

     make
     sudo make install

-  2. Install the library by: `go get github.com/chanwit/jit`
+Then, install the library by: `go get github.com/chanwit/jit`.

-  3. There are some examples under `jit/examples`.
+There are some examples under `jit/examples`.
 You can try running `go run t1.go` and see the result.

 Enjoy jitting.